TechPrimers/container-images/README.md

-# container-images
+# Container Images Repository for TechPrimers
-Container Images Repository
+All TechPrimer DockerImages/NPM Packages/Maven artifacts can be viewed under "packages" tab